CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 weight: 640
 toc: 4
 ---

-Switch access credentials are needed for performing installations and upgrades of software.
+You must have switch access credentials to install and upgrade software on a switch.
 You can choose between basic authentication (SSH username/password) and SSH (Public/Private key) authentication.
 These credentials apply to all switches.
 If some of your switches have alternate access credentials, you must change them or modify the credential information before attempting installations or upgrades with the lifecycle management feature.

 ## Specify Switch Credentials